JadenF5/CS546-Final-Project/README.md

 Built using HTML, CSS, JavaScript, Express, Node.js, MongoDB, and Handlebars.

 **How to Setup**
+First, run `npm install` to install the necessary dependencies for this project.

-Run `npm run seed` to seed the database with initial game data, sample users, and sample posts .
+Then, run `npm run seed` to seed the database with initial game data, sample users, and sample posts.

 Finally, run `npm start` to start the application and navigate to `http://localhost:3000` in your browser.